mienaikoe/ziyu/Chapters/3-5-Chapter19.md

 "We'll be fine, Panna.
 We will take her as far as the blockade, and then be on our way."

-Thi made a strange sound with hae teeth, then looked back at Melna.
+Thi made a strange sound with the tips of hae tongue, then looked back at Melna.

 "You bring us anything?" thi demanded.
 Melna's cheeks flushed in embarassment, not knowing that she would be expected to bring something.